-Whether or not you will benefit from chapter 7 bankruptcy depends on your situation and your goals.
+Whether or not you will benefit from Chapter 7 or Chapter 13 bankruptcy depends on your situation and your goals.
 Milwaukee area bankruptcy attorney Steven R. McDonald offers a free bankruptcy case assessment and evaluation to people considering filing bankruptcy.
 He can help you understand your rights and help you make decisions in your best interests.

 |Milwaukee||Oak Creek||Cudahy||Franklin||St. Francis|

 |South Milwaukee||Union Grove||Racine||Kenosha||Greendale|